ajaygunalan/robotic_arm/README.md

 ===========

 ## Installation
 This will assume you have ROS, Gazebo, Rviz and MoveIt installed on a Ubuntu system.
-Go to the src directory of the workspace and then clone this repo
+Go to the src directory of the workspace and then clone: git clone https://github.com/ajaygunalan/robotic_arm

-  	 git clone https://github.com/ajaygunalan/robotic_arm

   	 cd ..